EmNudge/Styled-Logs/README.md

 ## Aliases

-The `StyleLog` class also includes an `alias` object.
+The `StyleLog` class also includes an `aliases` object.
 This matches up self-closing tags with particular texts.
 By default it is set to `{ br: '\n' }`, but it can be mutated to allow for custom and dynamic self-closing tags.

 #### example: